hellodx-co/macos-menu-bar-starter-kit/README.md

 1. Fork the repository.
 2. Create your menu bar app template.
-3. Add your template in a new folder with a clear name (e.g., `CustomTemplateName`).
+3. Add your template in a new folder with a clear name (e.g., `MenuBarFeatureName`).
 4. Update the table in this README with your template's name and description.
 5. Create a pull request with a detailed description of your template.